railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 	The module form shows two tabs before it is installed.
 	The first tab gives basic information about the module and the second gives a list of modules that this module depends on.
-So when you install a module, Open ERP automatically selects all the necessary dependencies to install this module.
+So when you install a module, OpenERP automatically selects all the necessary dependencies to install this module.

 	That is also how you develop the profile modules: they simply define a list of modules that you want